orosu-ci/orosu/README.md

 ⸻

 What Orosu Is
-- A small agent running on your server
+- A little agent running on your server
 - A CLI used from CI
 - A contract between CI and the target machine